sebastianspicker/campus-app-kit/docs/architecture.md

 ## Context
-This page tracks bootstrap decisions for architecture during bootstrap push work.
+This page tracks bootstrap decisions for architecture during steady build work.

 ## Usage
-- Made the docker assumptions easier to check later.
+- Merged scattered schema guidance into the docs.

 ## Scratch Notes
 Early notes are still uneven and may be folded into clearer sections later.